carpentries-incubator/twitter-with-twarc/_episodes/07-working-w-tweets.md

   image below.
 Kiko is nearby, but separate from, the
   @catsofinstagram twitter account.

-[portion of a network diagram with a central node kiko11232015 off to the side of the main cluster of the account @catsofinstagram](../fig/cat_network.png)
+![portion of a network diagram with a central node kiko11232015 off to the side of the main cluster of the account @catsofinstagram](../fig/cat_network.png)

 # Retweets